Brian Epstein: Early life

 In autumn 1956, Epstein enrolled in a two-year course at the Royal Academy of Dramatic Art (RADA) in London.
 His RADA classmates included actors Susannah York, Albert Finney, and Peter O'Toole, but Epstein dropped out after the third term, saying that he had become "too much of a businessman to enjoy being a student, and I didn't like being a student at all."
-He said in 1964 that he "felt like an old man at the age of 21".
+He said in 1964 that he had "felt like an old man at the age of 21".
 He also revealed that he would have liked to produce a theatre play, or even act, "in something by Chekhov", or a "straight drama" by John Osborne.

 In late April 1957, while a RADA student, Epstein was arrested for soliciting an undercover police officer for sex near the Swiss Cottage tube station.
-(Homosexual sex was illegal in Britain at this time.)
+(Homosexual sex for men was illegal in Britain at this time.)
 He appeared in a Marylebone courthouse the next day and pleaded not guilty.
-He was sentenced to two years probation.
+He was sentenced to two years' probation.
 While still serving probation in May 1958, he was assaulted by a casual sex partner in Liverpool and extorted for hush money.
 Epstein reported the encounter to the police, forcing him to testify in court and reveal his sexual orientation to his family.
 The court barred the press from revealing Epstein's identity during the trial.
-His assailant was sentenced to serve 2 years in jail, and Epstein was not charged.
+His assailant was sentenced to serve two years in jail, and Epstein was not charged.

 After his withdrawal from RADA, Epstein returned to Liverpool, where his father put his son in charge of the record department of the family's newly opened NEMS music store on Great Charlotte Street.
 Epstein worked "day and night" at the store to make it a success, and it became one of the biggest musical retail outlets in Northern England.
 The Epsteins opened a second store at 12–14 Whitechapel, and Epstein was put in charge of the entire operation.
 He often walked across the road to the Lewis's department store (which also had a music section) where Peter Brown was employed.
 He watched Brown's sales technique and was impressed enough to lure him to work for NEMS with the offer of a higher salary and a commission on sales.
-Through his tireless work in the record department at NEMS, Epstein gained considerable knowledge of the pop music business.
+Through his work in the record department at NEMS, Epstein gained considerable knowledge of the pop music business.